ksuhartono97/Class-Notes/COMP4511/1_general_concepts.md

 - Need to keep a mapping between virtual and physical pages.
 This is called the page table.
 - Demand paging: pages are brought in when needed.
 Memory management unit will call a pagefault, load the page to memory, and reexecute the instruction.
 - TLB (translation look-aside buffer): keeps track of recent translations in faster memory so we don't have to translate addresses repeatedly.
+- Virtual memory: allows sharing of the physical memory, gives a virtual address space that is longer than the actual space in physical memory.

+Buddy System: allocates memory in constant numbers of pages.
+The kernel keeps track of page frames that are allocated and free.
+The buddy system then divides the pages into buddies (sets that match each other).

+Filesystem:
+- inode: data structures associated with each files
+- Direct blocks point to the block directly, these are usually meant for small files.
+Then there are indirect blocks that point to an inode, which then points to the direct blocks.
+For larger files, it will need to do indirection.
+The cost of doing indirection is negligible due to the size of the file usually.
+- ProcFS: presents the RAM as a filesystem.

+> VFS is Virtual File System